 - Museum of the American Gangster – The name says it all.
 It’s enticing and very interesting.
 It’s a small museum that housed a former speakeasy during the prohibition.
 There are newspaper clippings from the mobster days, John Dillinger’s death mask, actual bullets from the Saint Valentines Day Massacre and more.
 Also, the speakeasy was frequently visited by Al Capone and John Gotti.
 (Address: 80 St Marks Pl, New York, NY 10003) For more information, click here.

 - Ukrainian Museum – This is another specialty museum in the East Village.
-It was established in 1976 and is considered as the largest museum in the US that exhibits and preserves artifacts, articles and art of Ukrainian heritage.
+It was established in 1976 and is considered as the largest museum in the US that exhibits and preserves artifacts, articles, and art of Ukrainian heritage.
 Every year there are many exhibitions that the museum displays to the public.
 If you want to learn more please visit their website here.

-- Museum of Reclaimed Urban Space (MoRUS) – This museum pays homage to activists from the East Village and have transformed abandoned spaces into community spaces and gardens.
+- Museum of Reclaimed Urban Space (MoRUS) – This museum pays homage to activists from the East Village and has transformed abandoned spaces into community spaces and gardens.
 To learn more about the museum, visit their website here.

 - Anthology Film Archives – If you’re a movie fanatic and you use quotes that come from movies then pay a visit to Anthology Film Archives in the East Village.
 The place has independent movies that you can’t really find anywhere else.
 (Address: 32 2nd Ave, New York, NY 10003)